 When Anthony began his work with the ABA DrOmnibus app, he almost never talked, only answering ‘yes’ or ‘no’ to questions from his teacher.
 If he was feeling particularly lively, he would sometimes say a few sentences.
-However, he never talked with his peers, even though he showed willingness to play with them.
+However, he never talked with his peers, even though he showed the willingness to play with them.
 The boy also had trouble respecting the rules of a group.
 After several weeks of working with the app, he began communicating as well as respecting the rules.
 Today, we’ll show you what the app’s built-in automatic reports and overviews tell us about Anthony’s progress.

 Before they started using ABA DrOmnibus, teacher and Anthony signed a special contract.
 The boy would be allowed to play the games no longer than 10–15 minutes during sessions at school, and only as long he behaved appropriately among his peers.
-All this was meant to help Anthony control his behaviour and provide positive reinforcement.
+All this was meant to help Anthony control his behavior and provide positive reinforcement.

 Did the limits on playing time work out well?
 Yes, they did.
 An average session with the app lasted about 10 minutes.